Heroberg1/Heroberg1/README.md

 - 👋 Hi, I’m Raymond Burrage or @Heroberg1
 - 👀 I’m interested in robotics, photography, and track & field
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on mecatronics engineering
+- 💞️ I’m looking to collaborate on Computer Science Research
 - 📫 How to reach me - raymondburrage@icloud.com

 <!---